githubixx/pindownloadr2/README.md

 **Be carefull with this script!
 Since you login with your account Pinterest may lock your account if you download to much images at once!
 You've been warned...**

 This script let's you download the big pictures from pinterest.com.
-The easiest way to use this script is via Docker because of the dependencies.
-If you do not want use Docker look at the **Dockerfile** file.
-You can use all the instructions with Ubuntu 16.04 since the container runs with Ubuntu 16.04 (should work with Ubuntu 14.04 too).
+The easiest way to use this script is via Docker and Docker Compose because of the dependencies.
+If you do not want to use Docker look at the **Dockerfile** files.
+You can use all the instructions with a plain Ubuntu 16.04 installation since the container runs with Ubuntu 16.04.
+The Python scripts need Python 3.

 First clone the Git repository:

     git clone https://github.com/githubixx/pindownloadr2
     cd pindownloadr2

-Edit the **config** file:

-    loginname: your@email.com
-    loginpw: your_super_secret_password

-Replace **your@email.com** with your Pinterest login name and **your_super_secret_password** with your login password.
-Save the file.
-Build the Docker image e.g. (do NOT forget the **.** at the end!):

-    docker build -t pindownloadr2:latest .

-Now you can start downloading e.g.:

-    docker run --rm \
-               -t \
-               --name=test \
-               -v /tmp/images:/opt/images \
-               pindownloadr2:latest --uri=/misssabine/wedding-the-flowers/

-**--rm** deletes the Docker container after execution<br />
-**-t** avoids caching of containter output (e.g. see log messages immediately)<br />
-**--name=test** just a temp. name for the container<br />
-**-v /tmp/images:/opt/images** Inside the container the images are stored in /opt/images.
-But this directory is "inside" the container.
-So in this case we basically say Docker to store the pictures on the host in /tmp/images instead of /opt/images inside the container.
-So after the download you'll find the images in /tmp/images/.<br />
-**pindownloadr2:latest** is the name of the image we created when we started the build above. <br />
+Make sure you have [Docker](https://www.docker.io) >= 1.10.0 and [Docker Compose](https://docs.docker.com/compose/install/) >= 1.6.0 installed.
+Open the **docker-compose.yml** file if you want to change the build settings but it should work with the default values.

+To build the two container needed just use the following command:

+    docker-compose build

+To start the **pinlinkfetcher** container run:

+    docker-compose up -d

+This daemon fetches the image URLs but don't download the images.
+This is the job of **pindownloadr**.
+You can start downloading using the **pindownloadr** container:

+    docker-compose run --rm pindownloadr --cshost localhost:9090 --loginname <your_login_mail_address> --loginpw <your_login_password> --uri <username/board>

+If you run pindownloadr container the images will be stored in **/tmp/<user>/<board>**.
+But since the container will be delete after it's finished and /tmp is "inside" the container in this case you won't see any downloaded images.
+To avoid this the **docker-compose.yml** includes a volume parameter.
+Adjust the **docker-compose.yml** **volume** setting accordingly if you like.
+If you don't change the setting the pictures will be stored in **/tmp/<user>/<board>**.
+E.g. if the specified URI was **--uri misssabine/wedding-the-flowers** the images will be stored in **/tmp/misssabine/wedding-the-flowers/**.
+The script will only download images not already stored in the directory.

+**--cshost** The CasperJS host.
+In **docker-compose.yml** a container **pinlinkfetcher** is defined.
+Per default it listens on **localhost:9090**.
+That's the IP:PORT you need to specify here.
+It only extracts the image url's but doesn't download the images.
+**--loginname** Your Pinterest login name or login email (does NOT work with Facebook/Twitter login!).
+**--loginpw** Your Pinterest password.
-**--uri=** here you supply the path you want to download.
-In the example above it's /misssabine/wedding-the-flowers/ (the original URL was https://www.pinterest.com/misssabine/wedding-the-flowers/ and we only need the URI).
+**--uri** The board you want to download.
+E.g. if the original URL is https://www.pinterest.com/misssabine/wedding-the-flowers/ the value of the --uri parameter would be **misssabine/wedding-the-flowers** (no / at the beginning and the end!).

-In the example above after the download of the images you'll find the images in **/tmp/images/misssabine/wedding-the-flowers/**.
-If you start the download with the same arguments again the script will only download images not already stored in **/tmp/images/misssabine/wedding-the-flowers/**.

-Be aware that the download speed mainly depends on your wire speed.
+Be aware that the download speed depends on your wire speed.
+Since the script needs to "scroll" through all pages (it uses SlimerJS to emulate a real Firefox browser) and needs to wait until every page is loaded extracting the image URL's takes time.
+The more pins a board has the longer it takes to extract all image URL's.

+The scripts are also do very little error handling.
+Simply to lazy to implement :-)